iamsahu/erc777distributor/README.md

     - A fixed transaction fee

 ## Future Roadmap
+- Catching the events from emitter to update the data.
 - Public links of accounts displaying all the details
 - Matic & Mainnet Deployment
 - Timeline showing